Vinyl composition tile: History

+Variations

-Luxury vinyl tile
+Luxury vinyl (LVF, LVT, LVP, EVP)

-Luxury vinyl tile (LVT) is an industry term, not a standard, for vinyl that realistically mimics the appearance of natural materials with an added layer to improve wear and performance.
+"Luxury vinyl tile" (LVT) is an industry term, not a standard, for vinyl that realistically mimics the appearance of natural materials with an added layer to improve wear and performance.
 The extra layer of protection is usually a heavy film covered with a UV-cured urethane that makes it scuff, stain and scratch resistant.
-Sometimes the term "luxury vinyl tile" is reserved for products that mimic stone and ceramic, whereas the term "luxury vinyl plank" is used for products that mimic wood.
+Sometimes the term "luxury vinyl tile" is reserved for products that mimic stone and ceramic, whereas the terms "luxury vinyl plank" (LVP) and "engineered vinyl plank" (EVP) are often used for products that mimic wood.
+"Luxury vinyl flooring" (LVF) is an umbrella term for these materials.
+LVP tends to be thicker than LVT, and LVP often has a click-lock system rather than adhesives that are often used with LVT.

 PVC tiles

 Polyvinyl chloride (PVC) tiles are a commonly used floor finish made from polyvinyl chloride.
 Due to the small size of the tiles, usually 150 mm (6"), 225 mm (9") and 305 mm (12"), any damage can soon be repaired by replacing individual tiles (as long as some spares are kept).

 The tiles are made of a composite of PVC and fibre, producing a thin and fairly hard tile.

 PVC tiles are prone to some issues.
 The glues used on self-adhesive tiles sometimes give way, causing edges to lift and get broken by foot traffic.
 The surface wears, in time causing difficulty in cleaning, then loss of the coloured pattern layer.
 Finally, a very smooth sub-floor is required to lay them on, otherwise they gradually become cut by the foot pressure above and the shallow edges below.

 The main advantages of PVC tiles are low cost, ease of replacing individual tiles, and the fact that the tiles can be laid with only brief periods available.
 In fact, a DIYer with assorted ten-minute slots in otherwise busy days would have enough time to get a floor laid gradually, and thus could avoid professional installation costs.